 My experience using these was pleasant as I was able to power through a series of intense practice sessions without having to worry about losing grip due to sweaty palms.

-I also noticed that there were significantly fewer vibrations, and even then, they were dampened as opposed to other racquets, which is as a result of Babolat’s new CCT feature.
+I also noticed that there were significantly fewer vibrations, and even then, they were dampened as opposed to other rackets, which is as a result of Babolat’s new CCT feature.

-If you always worry about getting decent racquets that work out perfectly from the get-go, then you should consider giving the Drive Max 110 a try.
+If you always worry about getting decent rackets that work out perfectly from the get-go, then you should consider giving the Drive Max 110 a try.